-We have prepared the attached financial statements for the year ended 31 March 2004 in accordance with US GAAP.
+In our opinion, based on our audits, the financial statements referred to above present fairly, in all material respects, the financial position of CQ Systems Limited as of March 31, 2004 and 2003, and the results of its consolidated operations and its cash flows for the years ended March 31, 2004 and 2003 in conformity with accounting principles generally accepted in the United States of America.
 The details were extracted from the financial statements prepared under United Kingdom GAAP.
 The financial statements prepared under United Kingdom GAAP were audited by ourselves with an unqualified Audit Report issued.

-/s/ CMB Partnership
+/s/ CMB Partnership CMB Partnership

-CMB Partnership